-In the dashboard, you can see the data of all connected channels, such as Google Analytics, Google Ads and Facebook Ads, allowing you to analyze the data of various advertising platforms and websites in real time, making it easier to formulate business strategies and strengthen business growth.
+In the dashboard, you can understand the user’s shopping behavior, and easily grasp the online store and advertising performance.
+Linking Google Analytics, Google Ads and Facebook Ads allows you to analyze complete online store data in real time, making it easier to formulate business strategies and strengthen business growth.

 Continuously monitors the traffic changes of different devices, such as desktop computers, phones, and even different phone models.
 Identify the most important devices to optimize website traffic and sales conversio

 By Visitor Type